Arbint/UIWPerforce/P4Ignore.md

 # P4 IGNORE
-the .p4ignore is a very useful configuration file, what every files that are listed in the .p4ignore file will not be tracked by perforce.
+the .p4ignore is a very useful configuration file, whatever files that are listed in the .p4ignore file will not be tracked by perforce.

 Visual Studio, Unreal and Unity all have a million generated files that are re-generatable, fairly big, and hard to keep track of and syncronize, we almost always want to ignore them.

 ## Two things nees to be done to use p4 ignore properly:

-1, Put the corresponding .p4 ignore files at the root folder of the game project.
+1, Put the corresponding .p4ignore files at the root folder of the game project.

 <a href="vendor/unreal/.p4ignore" download>Unreal</a>